 The catch is that everyone seems to understand the importance of visuals now.

-According to Social Media Examiner, 85% of marketers now use visuals when they create social media content.
+It has been reported that 85% of marketers now use visuals when they create social media content.

 This is likely unsurprising since some of the most popular platforms are entirely visual: